CocodriloCAD/Cocodrilo/validatation/Readme.md

 </p>

 #### 3.3 Definition of  the mesh
 In this example we want to mesh the cantilever with a quadrilateral mesh.
 The edge lenghts of the elements should be 0.1m.
-For that purpose, right click *w* (=Width Count: Number of faces along x-direction) and "Set integer".
+For that purpose, right click the paramter *w* (=Width Count: Number of faces along x-direction) of the *MPlane* field and click "Set integer" of the appearing menu.
 Here, enter 15, as we have a cantilever with a length of 1.5m and with 15 elements in the x-direction, each element has length of 0.1m in the x-direction.
 Subsequently, set analogously *h* (=Height Count: Number of faces in y-direction) to 10.

-### 5) Material
+#### 3.4 Define the material
 The material parameters for the steel plate can be entered in the *MPM Material* field.
-The default parameters of *MPM Material* are the ones from steel.
+The default parameters of *MPM Material* are the ones of steel.
 XXX Bild anpassenXXX

 The material nodes correspond to the following parameters: